 It's not always easy to take a dispassionate view of your own financial situation and decide on the proper mix of insurance, investments and the like.
 A good stockbroker can help.
 But if you'd like someone to make broader-based investment recommendations based on extensive knowledge of your financial situation, you may be in the market for a financial planner.

-Candidates aren't hard to find; just look in your local Yellow Pages.
-You can also get names of planners in your area from the profession's major membership organizations:
+You can get names of planners in your area from the profession's major membership organizations:

 - For a directory of fee-only practitioners, contact the National Association of Personal Financial Advisors.

 - Find CPAs who have earned the credential of Personal Financial Specialist (PFS) through the American Institute of CPAs.

 - The Financial Planning Association has a registry service you can use to get names of members in your area.
 Visit its Web site, where you can do an online search.
 The site also features consumer information related to financial planning.

 After you have the names, select at least three candidates.
 Visit the office of each and ask for a detailed statement of fees and services, a résuméé and references.
 Your purpose is to compare them on the following points:

 Experience: Your planner should have, at the very minimum, a few years of experience in planning or allied fields, such as accounting, securities analysis or trading, or law.